fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/extensibility/flight_point.rst

 This can be done using :meth:`~fastoad.model_base.flight_point.FlightPoint.add_field`, preferably outside of any class or function::

-    # Adds a float field with None as default value
+    # Adding a float field with None as default value
-    >>> FlightPoint.add_field("ion_drive_power")
+    >>> FlightPoint.add_field(
+    ...    "ion_drive_power",
+    ...    unit="YW",
+    ...    is_cumulative=False, # Tells if quantity sums up during mission ...    is_output=True, # Tells if quantity is expected as mission output ...    )

-    # Adds a field and define its type and default value
+    # Adding a field and defining its type and default value
     >>> FlightPoint.add_field("warp", annotation_type=int, default_value=9)

     # Now these fields can be used at instantiation
     >>> fp = FlightPoint(ion_drive_power=110.0, warp=12)

-    # Removes a field, even an original one (useful only to avoid having it in outputs)
+    # Removing a field, even an original one
     >>> FlightPoint.remove_field("sfc")